 It was worth it.

-If we can do this every week, by the time spring comes, we hope to be in better shape than most springs.
+If we can do this every week, by the time summer comes, we hope to be in better shape than most springs.

 Okay, now where’s my ibuprofen?